ml-stat-Sustech/TorchCP/README.md

 ## Installation

 TorchCP is developed with Python 3.10 and fully compatible with the latest versions of PyTorch.
-Thus, users should first install PyTorch before installing TorchCP (please refer to the official PyTorch installation guide).
-Then, run the folllowing command to install TorchCP:
+Users should install PyTorch before proceeding with the TorchCP installation (please refer to the [official PyTorch installation guide](https://pytorch.org/get-started/previous-versions/)).
+Once PyTorch is set up, you can install TorchCP with the command
 ```
 pip install torchcp
 ```